Stockholm Royal Seaport

 Please note that changes might occur over time and that the timeline will be revised throughout ongoing projects.

-2030+ Stockholm Royal Seaport will be completed with at least 12,000 new homes, 35,000 new jobs, preschools, schools, sports and culture, from Hjorthagen to Loudden.
+When fully developed Stockholm Royal Seaport will comprise at least 12,000 new homes, 35,000 new jobs, preschools, schools, sports and culture, from Hjorthagen to Loudden.

 A more in-depth timeline is available on our external sustainability reporting website.